|Output name||House price statistics for small areas|

 Registration of a property transaction with HM Land Registry is compulsory for all changes of ownership except leases with less than seven years to run.
 Solicitors acting for purchasers invariably register the transaction as quickly as possible after completion.
 It is the view of the Land Registry that under-recording is negligible.
 Therefore, such under-recording is unlikely to affect the statistics significantly.

-The Land Registry Price Paid Data used in the House price statistics for small areas (HPSSAs) are taken directly from the sale contract and are audited.
+The Land Registry Price Paid Data used in the HPSSAs are taken directly from the sale contract and are audited.
 Deliberate misreporting of price in this documentation would in most cases be fraud and is likely to be insignificant in volume.
 To minimise errors occurring in transcription, the Land Registry has quality-control procedures to check for exceptions in the data capture process such as price band and application type.

 Therefore, in this instance the number of house sales for the year ending June 2015 in our HPSSAs is lower than the actual number of house sales that took place during this time.
 However, when the next data are published (year ending September 2015), all previous periods (including year ending June 2015) will be updated to reflect any additional registrations for transactions that took place during those previous periods.
 This means the effect of registration lag on the HPSSAs is minimised as much as possible.